 The second situation is if you enroll in Medicare at 65 and later return to a full-time job where you are offered group health coverage.
 You can drop your Medigap plan and your Part B since you have employer health coverage again.
 Later on when you retire again, you will sign up for Part B again and this will initiate a new 6-month open enrollment window.

 Medigap Open Enrollment vs Guaranteed Issue

 Many people miss their Medigap open enrollment window because they are still working.
 Some of these people may have enrolled in BOTH Part A and B at age 65 to coordinate with their group health insurance and reduce their medical spending,.
 When they are ready retire a few years later, their Medicare Supplement Open Enrollment window has long passed.

 Fortunately, Medicare has a guaranteed issue law in place for these people.
 As long as they maintained creditable employer group health coverage, they will be given a 63-day guaranteed issue window.
 During their GI period, they can enroll in Medigap plan A, B, C, F, K or L with no health questions.
 They do not need to worry about pre-existing conditions.

 Note that Medigap Plan G is not one of the plans offered under Guaranteed issue rules.
 Plan G is a popular plan, so if you really want Plan G, you’ll need to apply for it and go through underwriting.

 While the Medicare Supplement Open Enrollment Period may be the best time to get a policy, you can still apply for Medigap later on.
-Would you like to see about applying for a Medicare Supplement today?
-Call us and speak with a licensed friendly agent who will walk you through what you need to know with hassle or pressure.
+Our team is happy to walk through the health question and help you see if you can qualify to apply for a Medicare supplement.